Learn about WorkSource Services and how to register.

 Where: Portland OR

-When: Until role is filled
+When: Until position is filled

-Requirements: Diesel Mechanic- 2nd Shift Tool Allowance, Commercial Driver Apprentice- (CDL Permit Required)
+Requirements: Diesel Mechanic- 2nd Shift Tool Allowance, Commercial Driver Apprentice- (CDL Permit Required).

 Contact: visit wm.com/careers or scan the QR Code on the flyer